plocket/cfb-hacking-project-management/README.md

 # Contributing

+1. [Add and comment on issues](https://github.com/plocket/cfb-hacking-project-management/issues) which will be our discussion items, ideas, and suggestions.
-[Join the CfB slack](https://communityinviter.com/apps/cfb-public/code-for-boston-slack-invite) and then the #lean-coffee-project-management channel.
+1. [Join the CfB slack](https://communityinviter.com/apps/cfb-public/code-for-boston-slack-invite) and then the #lean-coffee-project-management channel.
 This may change in the future.